alyhussein86/UuDPKFJtzKKQUHG6/README.md

 So Using machine learning and NLP to acheive the goal of this project.

 This code is written using Python3 on Google Colab.
+Applying BERT and Word2Vec embeddings.
+Calculate Cosine Similiraties between their embeddings and the Keywords embeddings.
+Sorting the databased on the Ranking score.
+Then Reranking data with LightGBMRanker Model for training and prediction